kirillrdy/dotfles-old/vim/bundle/YouCompleteMe/README.md

 ### The `g:ycm_min_num_of_chars_for_completion` option

-This option controls the number of characters the user needs to type before completion suggestions are triggered.
+This option controls the number of characters the user needs to type before identifier-based completion suggestions are triggered.
 For example, if the option is set to `2`, then when the user types a second alphanumeric character after a whitespace character, completion suggestions will be triggered.
+This option is NOT used for semantic completion.

+Setting this option to a high number like `99` effectively turns off the identifier completion engine and just leaves the semantic engine.

 Default: `2`

     let g:ycm_min_num_of_chars_for_completion = 2

+### The `g:ycm_min_num_identifier_candidate_chars` option

+This option controls the minimum number of characters that a completion candidate coming from the identifier completer must have to be shown in the popup menu.

+A special value of `0` means there is no limit.

+NOTE: This option only applies to the identifier completer; it has no effect on the various semantic completers.

+Default: `0`

+    let g:ycm_min_num_identifier_candidate_chars = 0

+### The `g:ycm_filetype_whitelist` option

+This option controls for which Vim filetypes (see `:h filetype`) should YCM be turned on.
+The option value should be a Vim dictionary with keys being filetype strings (like `python`, `cpp` etc) and values being unimportant (the dictionary is used like a hash set, meaning that only the keys matter).

+The `*` key is special and matches all filetypes.
+By default, the whitelist contains only this `*` key.

+YCM also has a `g:ycm_filetype_blacklist` option that lists filetypes for which YCM shouldn't be turned on.
+YCM will work only in filetypes that both the whitelist and the blacklist allow (the blacklist "allows" a filetype by _not_ having it as a key).

+For example, let's assume you want YCM to work in files with the `cpp` filetype.
+The filetype should then be present in the whitelist either directly (`cpp` key in the whitelist) or indirectly through the special `*` key.
+It should _not_ be present in the blacklist.

+Filetypes that are blocked by the either of the lists will be completely ignored by YCM, meaning that neither the identifier-based completion engine nor the semantic engine will operate in them.

+You can get the filetype of the current file in Vim with `:set ft?`.

+Default: `{'*' : 1}`

+    let g:ycm_filetype_whitelist = { '*': 1 }

-### The `g:ycm_filetypes_to_completely_ignore` option
+### The `g:ycm_filetype_blacklist` option

 This option controls for which Vim filetypes (see `:h filetype`) should YCM be turned off.
 The option value should be a Vim dictionary with keys being filetype strings (like `python`, `cpp` etc) and values being unimportant (the dictionary is used like a hash set, meaning that only the keys matter).
-The listed filetypes will be completely ignored by YCM, meaning that neither the identifier-based completion engine nor the semantic engine will operate in files of those filetypes.

-You can get the filetype of the current file in Vim with `:set ft?`.
+See the `g:ycm_filetype_whitelist` option for more details on how this works.

-Default: `{notes: 1, markdown: 1, text: 1}`
+Default: `{'notes': 1, 'markdown': 1, 'text': 1}`

-    let g:ycm_filetypes_to_completely_ignore = {
+    let g:ycm_filetype_blacklist = {
           \ 'notes' : 1,
           \ 'markdown' : 1,
           \ 'text' : 1,